moosekaka/sweepython/README.md

 **A set of open-source computational tools developed in Python to perform *multi-scale* analysis of *structure-function* relationship in mitochondrial networks.**

 ##Segmentation of mitochondrial networks from live yeast cells 3D images taken with a *spinning disk confocal* microscope.
 This segmentation utilizes [MitoGraph](https://github.com/vianamp/MitoGraph.git), a C++ skeletonization and segmentation program developed by Matheus Viana.
-It has been fully validated in yeast cells. [*Viana, Lim et al*] (http://www.ncbi.nlm.nih.gov/pubmed/25640425).
+It has been fully validated in yeast cells \([*Viana, Lim et al*](http://www.ncbi.nlm.nih.gov/pubmed/25640425)\).

 ##Data Munging in Pandas for data exploration and visualization